Dixon, California: Transportation

 Interstate 80 and California State Route 113 pass through Dixon.

 The Union Pacific Railroad mainline between Oakland and Sacramento also passes through Dixon.
 This line was owned by Southern Pacific Railroad until its merger with Union Pacific on September 11, 1996.
 The track was constructed in 1868 by the California Pacific Railroad.

 Amtrak Capitol Corridor also passes through Dixon over the UP mainline but the nearest station stops are at Davis and Fairfield–Vacaville.
 Amtrak's California Zephyr and Coast Starlight also pass through Dixon without stopping.

 In 2006, the City of Dixon finished construction on a train station near downtown Dixon.
 However, there are currently no scheduled stops at the station.
 The building has, for the time being, been converted to the city's Chamber of Commerce.

-The town has public transit in Dixon Readi-Ride a dial-a-ride shuttlebus service.
-Dixon Park & Ride is a bus station in Dixon.
-It is served by Fairfield and Suisun Transit route 30 that runs between Fairfield Transportation Center and downtown Sacramento.
-Dixon Readi-Ride a dial-a-ride service also stops here.
+The Dixon Readi-Ride is a dial-a-ride shuttlebus service.
+The Dixon Park & Ride serves Fairfield and Suisun Transit route 30 which runs between Fairfield Transportation Center and downtown Sacramento.
+The Dixon Readi-Ride a dial-a-ride service also stops here.
 It has 89 parking spots.
-The bus service lasts approximately 10 hours per day on route 30.
+The bus service runs approximately 10 hours per day on route 30.

 Economy

 Top employers

-According to the city's 2019 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2022 Annual Comprehensive Financial Report, the top employers in the city are:

 Dixon was the home of the Gymboree Corporation's only distribution center prior to the bankruptcy and closing of the company in 2019.

 Media

 The Dixon Independent Voice was founded in 1993 (first as The Dixon Newspaper) and is the main paper of circulation today.
 It is published weekly and is owned by Messenger Publishing Group.
-The Dixon Tribune newspaper was founded November 14, 1874.
-Today it is published thrice a week and owned by Gibson Radio and Publishing.
+The Dixon Tribune newspaper was founded November 14, 1874, but ceased publication after its January 31, 2024 issue.

 Historically, the Voice of America ran a shortwave transmitter site that was formerly owned and operated by NBC.
 NBC built the site in 1944, and it broadcast under the call signs KNBA, KNBH, KNBI, KNBC, and KNBX.
 The station was closed between September 2, 1979, and October 1, 1983, and briefly reopened for Spanish language broadcasting until 1988.
 The station served as a relay to both NBC International programming overseas, and as a relay of KNBR and its programming overseas, mostly the Pacific area.
 There is also a military transmission site, the Dixon Naval Radio Transmitter Facility.